dallenng/sort_vis/README.md

 # sort_vis
-A terminal sort visualizer written in Rust.
+A sort visualizer written in Rust with ggez.